jhpyle/docassemble/_docs/functions.md

 It accepts the following optional keyword arguments:

 * `icon` - this is the name of the [Font Awesome] icon to use at the start of the button.
-The default is `'pencil-alt'`.
+It can take a value like `'pencil-alt'`.
 By default, the icon is assumed to be in the "solid" collection (`fas`).
 To use a different collection, specify a name such as `fab-fa-windows` for the `windows` icon in the "brand" collection.
   If you do not want any icon, set `icon` to `None`.
+The default is `None`.
 * `color` - this is the Bootstrap color of the button.
 The options are `primary`, `secondary`, `success`, `danger`, `warning`, `info`, `light`, `link`, and `dark`.
 The default is `'dark'`.
 The actual